Mount Winans, Baltimore: History

 Industrialist Ross Winans, (1796-1877), purchased a portion of the enormous stand tract of land southwest of old Baltimore Town of 2,368 acres "Mount Clare" estate, originally owned by Dr. Charles Carroll, the Barrister, (1723-1783), owner and builder in the 1750s of the historic "Mount Clare" mansion of Georgian styled architecture (in future Carroll Park) on his "Georgia" Plantation overlooking the several piers of his waterfront facing Ridgley's Cove during the colonial era of the later-known Ferry or Middle Branch of the Patapsco River in the 1860s.
-With his similarly wealthy and talented, inventing, and industrious son Thomas Dekoven Winans, also recently returned from extensive Imperial Russian continental railroad-building projects and traveling throughout the vast transcontinental empire of Russia of the "Czars"/"Tsars" (Emperors) of the mid-19th Century, Nicholas I and Alexander II.
+With his similarly wealthy and talented, inventing, and industrious son Thomas DeKay Winans, also recently returned from extensive Imperial Russian continental railroad-building projects and traveling throughout the vast transcontinental empire of Russia of the "Czars"/"Tsars" (Emperors) of the mid-19th Century, Nicholas I and Alexander II.
 After laying out and building streets, orchards, greenhouses, and a railroad station for passing B. & O. trains on the property, The Winans began selling lots in the new community of Mount Winans in the 1880s.
-Additional denominations such as the Evangelical Lutherans were recruited to establish churches, founding St. Paul's Evamgelical Lutheran Church in a wooden chapel structure in 1891 on curving Hollins Ferry Road, by famous American Lutheran missionary pastor and seminary professor, the Rev. Conrad B. Gohdes of the denomination's old Joint Synod of Ohio (later through a series of mergers over a century into the modern Evangelical Lutheran Church in America and its Delaware-Maryland Synod).
+Additional denominations such as the Evangelical Lutherans were recruited to establish churches, founding St. Paul's Evangelical Lutheran Church in a wooden chapel structure in 1891 on curving Hollins Ferry Road, by famous American Lutheran missionary pastor and seminary professor, the Rev. Conrad B. Gohdes of the denomination's old Joint Synod of Ohio (later through a series of mergers over a century into the modern Evangelical Lutheran Church in America and its Delaware-Maryland Synod).
 Many of the original wooden-frame houses and orchards on the close grid of streets in Mount Winans were unfortunately destroyed by a fire on April 3, 1905.